 Scleral Contact Lenses

-This is another category of popular contact lens.
+This is another category of popular contact lenses.
 Due to advancements in computer technology in contact lens designing and manufacturing, scleral contacts are designed so that they are incredibly comfortable.

 These are suitable mostly for eyes with severe dryness, a large amount of astigmatism, irregular corneas, corneal deformity, and degeneration.